-Offering Hope to Families
+Offering Hope & Refuge

 The Salvation Army Center of Hope & Family Shelters programs are designed to provide food and emergency or transitional housing to men, women, or families in need.
 Underlying this program is a motivation to identify the causes of homelessness and work to alleviate or eliminate homelessness at its source.

 During a stay at a Salvation Army shelter, clients will participate in programs and workshops developed to promote self-sufficiency and personal development.
 The Salvation Army also works with clients to help them transition into a more permanent housing situation.

 On-site case workers develop, in cooperation with clients, an extensive goal-oriented program.
 Case workers continually motivate clients to meet these goals.
 In turn, clients are given responsibilities around the center, including cleaning details and other applicable tasks.

 Who is Eligible?

 Individuals or families that meet the US Department of Housing and Urban Development criteria for homelessness are eligible for assistance from Salvation Army shelters (guidelines from HUD Website):

 A person is considered homeless only when he/she resides in one of the places described below:

 - In places not meant for human habitation, such as cars, parks, sidewalks, abandoned buildings (on the street).

 - In transitional or supportive housing for homeless persons who originally came from the streets or emergency shelters.